hazelcast/hazelcast-jet/site/docs/operations/docker.md

 This section provides comprehensive coverage of usage of Hazelcast Jet inside a Docker environment.
-While it gives an explanation of all options and parameters used in the examples it is recommended to be familiar with Docker, visit e.g.  the [official documentation](https://docs.docker.com/get-started/) for a beginner focused tutorial.
+While it gives an explanation of all options and parameters used in the examples, it is recommended to be familiar with Docker; you can visit the [official documentation](https://docs.docker.com/get-started/) for a beginner focused tutorial.

-## Start Hazelcast Jet node
+## Start Hazelcast Jet Member

 Let's begin with starting an instance of Hazelcast Jet using the official Docker image.
 To start the instance simply execute the